cloudflare/cloudflare-ingress-controller/README.md

-The ingress must have the annotation _kubernetes.io<span>/</span>ingress.class: cloudflare-warp_ in order to be managed by the warp controller.
+The ingress must have the annotation _kubernetes.io<span>/</span>ingress.class: cloudflare-warp_ in order to be managed by the Warp controller.

 #### Namespaces

 Most ingress controllers are deployed to be globally available to the Kubernetes cluster (e.g. in the `kube-system` namespace).
-The warp controller is a bit different.
+The Warp controller is a bit different.
 Since it holds the credentials for a specific DNS zone, you may want to deploy different instances with different credentials in different namespaces.
 The example above